 Moreover, you also need to ensure that the QR codes can easily be detected, and redirects scanners to the right information.

-- Generating a sample QR code for test
+- Generating a sample QR code to scan test

 - How to run a QR code test and check if it works?